AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ## Assignment 2
 ### Simple Math
-- [ ] Create a program that will ask the user for two distinct numbers (integers).
+- [ ] Create a program that will ask the user for two distinct numbers (integers)
+- [ ] Use the scanner class to receive input from the user
-- [ ] Store those values and perform some basic operations with those numbers.
+- [ ] Store those values and perform some basic operations with those numbers
 - [ ] Make sure to use the exact same wording and spacing to pass the test

-### Sample Output
+**Example Output**
 ```
 Enter first number:
 20